digital-blueprint/handbook/docs/frameworks/frontend/layout-switcher.md

 Switches to a given layout, stores the choice, updates UI and fires layout-changed.

 - loadDefaultLayout(): void
-Marks current layout as default (standard).
+Marks current layout as default (e.g.standard).

 - loadAlternateLayout(): void
-Marks current layout as alternate (wide).
+Marks current layout as alternate (e.g.wide).

 - updateLayoutBasedOnWindowSize(): void
 Sets layout to wide on narrow screens (<871px), or to stored/default layout on wider screens.